Cuda-Chen/cuda-chen.github.io/_posts/2021-05-31-django-mysql-github-actions.md

 the official document [^5] has great explainations to teach you how to achieve this.

-As such, there are a lot of communities such as Julia Language switch their CI/CD workflows onto GitHub Actions.
-What's more these communities invent plenty of custom workflows for the ease of themselves and the developers using their project in the future.
+As such, there are a lot of communities such as Julia Language [^6] switch their CI/CD workflows onto GitHub Actions.
+What's more, these communities invent plenty of custom workflows for the ease of themselves and the developers using their project in the future.